August 9, 2021

 Updated: August 9th, 2021

 Exploration reports (previously known as Analysis Hub) in Google Analytics 4 is a suite of features that allow you to dive deeper into your data.
 In the past, I have explained how to work with Free Form report and Funnel Exploration.
 This time, let’s take a look at another type of report, Path Exploration.

 In Universal Analytics (GA3) flow reports were quite limited (that’s why I rarely used them).
 But with GA4, the improvement is obvious.
-Even though Path Analysis is not perfect and there is more room for enhancements, you can already achieve more with it than with flow reports in GA3.
+Even though Path Exploration is not perfect and there is more room for enhancements, you can already achieve more with it than with flow reports in GA3.

 In this blog post, I will show you how to use them and will share several ideas of what can you analyze next.